 Beware of broken glass, fish hooks, and other hazards along the rivers’ edge and bottom.
 Always swim upstream first!
 Here are a few public spots with good water access.
 I would like to add to this list.
 Please contact me with your suggestions.

 - Kayak ramp under the 6th street bridge, north shore.
 Mornings are best.
-Added bonus: bring a friend and rent a kayak during the warm months.
+Note: the kayak rental is closed in 2022; they are moving across the river in 2023.

 - From 6th street bridge to RR trestle ~ 0.4 mi .